 In 2013, Zanic led Geneva to a 23-20 record, marking the ninth consecutive season that the Golden Tornadoes reached at least 20 victories, including seven of those seasons that reached over 25 wins.
 In doing so, Geneva also advanced to the NCCAA national tournament for the fourth time under Zanic’s leadership and its second consecutive trip to the PAC title game, which they won in 2012.

 Zanic began his coaching career at Geneva as an assistant during the years of 2000 and 2001.
-He was hired as Geneva’s full-time sports information director in 1998, a position that he still holds along with his coaching duties.
+He served as Geneva’s full-time sports information director for 15 years before taking over as interim athletic director in the summer of 2013.

 Zanic has led the Golden Tornadoes to the post-season in ten of his 11 years, including four regional tournament appearances and four NCCAA national tournament stints and a pair of appearances in the PAC tournament in each of the last two years.
 During the first 11 years at the helm, 50 student-athletes honored with All-Conference recognition.
 In addition, 32 student-athletes have received academic honors, while ten players have been named NCCAA All-Americans.
 “I think more than anything else that we have accomplished, I am most proud of the work that has been done in the classroom,” Zanic said.
 “Our ladies are dedicated student-athletes, who take great pride in their academic career.
 This past spring our women registered a 3.2 team GPA, which is a great testament to the dedication our ladies have in the classroom.”